steamship-plugins/corpus-importer-template/README.md

-# Steamship COrpus Importer Plugin
+# Steamship Parser Plugin

-This project implements a basic Steamship Corpus Importer that you can customize and deploy for your own use.
+This project implements a basic Tagger that you can customize and deploy for your own use.

-In Steamship, **Corpus Importers** are responsible for importing data into the Steamship platform -- a corpus at a time!
+In Steamship, **Taggers** are responsible for emitting tags that commend upon Steamship Blocks Format.
-A corpus importer's job is to return the list of File Importer requests that will assemble the corpus.

-This sample project simply imports two files from a pre-loaded test importer hard-coded into the Steamship Engine.
-But it provides a base that you can extend to:

-* Import an entire RSS feed of podcasts
-* Import an entire Notion site
-* Import an entire HelpScout knowledge base

-Once a Corpus Importer has returned a list of FileImport requests to Steamship, Steamship will immediately begin running them to import your data.
+This sample project tags (assumed) paragraphs as having sentences and tokens using simple whitespace, but the implementation you create might:

+* Use SpaCy to parse text
+* Use some custom-trained parser based on your domain to parse text
+* Classify emails into intent
+* Classify emails by sentiment

+Once a Tagger has returned data to Steamship as **Blocks and Tags**, that data is ready for use by the rest of the ecosystem.
+For example, you could perform a query over the sentences, or query for sentence with a particular sentiment.

 ## First Time Setup